kyimoemin/elastic-worker/README.md

 ## Usage

-You need to create a separate file for the worker context.
-For example, let's assume you have the following folder structure:
+Create a separate file for the worker context.

 ```
 src/